-- Employees: All employees are responsible for following the housekeeping procedures detailed in this program, and exercising their due diligence to keep their work environment in a clean and orderly condition. - Supervisors: Supervisors are responsible for promoting good housekeeping practices within their designated areas.
-Supervisors and other management are responsible for coordinating clean-up efforts when discrepancies arise within a shared space. - Contractors: Contractors are responsible for maintaining good housekeeping while onsite and leaving the facility in a clean, orderly manner upon the completion of their work. - Office of Environmental Health and Safety: The Office of EH&S will inspect the College's facilities on a regular basis to ensure a clean, orderly, and safe work environment is maintained in compliance with this procedure.
+- Employees: All employees are responsible for following the housekeeping procedures detailed in this program and exercising their due diligence to keep their work environment in a clean and orderly condition. - Supervisors: Supervisors are responsible for promoting good housekeeping practices within their designated areas.
+Supervisors and other management are responsible for coordinating clean-up efforts when discrepancies arise within a shared space. - Contractors: Contractors are responsible for maintaining good housekeeping while on-site and leaving the facility clean and orderly upon completion of their work. - Risk Management Department / Office of Environmental Health and Safety (EH&S): The Office of EH&S will inspect the College's facilities on a regular basis to ensure a clean, orderly, and safe work environment is maintained in compliance with this procedure.